Health Care Justice Act: Provisions

 The act encouraged Illinois to create a health care plan that would provide preventive, acute and long-term health care services to all citizens of Illinois.
 It also suggests the importance of not only ensuring availability for health care, but continuing to maintain and improve the quality of health care services.

 Section 5 of the act acknowledges that the U.S. census reports that 1.8 million Illinoisans are without healthcare at any given time and that access to affordable quality healthcare is depleting (Illinois General Assembly).
-Section 5 urges that Illinois should work to provide both accessible and quality health care the all of its residents.
+Section 5 urges that Illinois should work to provide both accessible and quality health care of all its residents.
 Section 15 outlines a plan that Illinois should attempt it implement after the effective date of the bill.
 This plan includes: access to a full range of preventive, acute, and long-term health care services; maintaining and improving the quality of healthcare in Illinois; coverage regardless of employment status; cost-containment measures; reviewing and implementing multiple approaches to preventive medicine based on new technologies; and promotes affordable coverage for small business market.
 Section 20 of the HCJA outlines the aforementioned establishment of the Adequate Healthcare Task Force.
 And finally, Section 25 requires that the Adequate Healthcare Task Force will hold public hearings in all Congressional Districts for community input on the issues of the HCJA.